PaloAltoNetworks/upload-secure-artifact/README.md

 ## Usage

-To use this action, add it to your GitHub Actions workflow file.
-Below is an example configuration:
+To use this action* add it to your GitHub Actions workflow file:

 ```yaml